Cleveland Clinic logo

 • Contractions start suddenly and come very close together right away.
 Unlike typical labor, there isn’t a break between contractions.

-• Continuously painful and strong contractions with little to no build up in intensity level.
+• Contractions are continuously painful and strong, with little to no buildup in intensity level.
+They start very strong and stay very strong.

-With normal labor, contractions start slowly and are weak.
-They are hard to predict and may occur at irregular intervals.
+With normal labor, contractions start slowly and are weak at first.
+They're hard to predict and happen at irregular intervals.
 This process can last hours or even days.
 In precipitous labor, the slow and weak contractions never happen.
-A person experiences fast, intense contractions almost from the get-go.
+You have fast, intense contractions almost right away.

-No one knows for sure what causes precipitous labor, however, some factors may increase your chances for rapid labor.
+No one knows for sure what causes it.
+But some factors may increase your chances for rapid labor.

 Advertisement

-Talk to your healthcare provider if you think you might be at risk for precipitous labor.
-They can review your medical history and help determine if you need to take precautions.
+Talk to your healthcare provider if you think you might be at risk.
+They may recommend making special preparations to avoid precipitous labor.

-Rapid labor is unplanned and not how most people expect their birthing experience to happen.
+Rapid labor is unplanned and not how you expect your birth experience to happen.
 This loss of control can be hard to handle, both physically and emotionally.
-Because it all happens so fast, you may have trouble getting to the hospital and be too late for pain medication or an epidural.
+Because it all happens so fast, you may have trouble getting to a hospital and be too late for pain medication, like an epidural.
 This can make for a scary and chaotic delivery.

-Difficulties for the baby include breathing in meconium, infection due to delivery in an unsterile area or injury.
+• Infection due to delivery in an unsterile area

 How do I prepare for fast labor?

 How quickly you go into labor is usually out of your control.
-If you’ve had precipitous labor, you may be wondering how you can prepare.
-The best thing you can do to prepare for a fast labor is to have your hospital bags packed and ready to go several weeks before your due date.
-You should pack things you’d need if an emergency delivery is required.
+If you’ve had a rapid labor before, you may be wondering how you can prepare this time.
+The best thing you can do is have your hospital bags packed and ready to go several weeks before your due date.
+You should also pack things you’d need in the case of an emergency delivery.
 These items could include hand sanitizer or other antibacterials, several towels and blankets, diapers and extra clothes.

 Can I be induced to avoid precipitous labor?

 If your healthcare provider feels you’re at extremely high risk for precipitous labor, they may suggest an early induction.
 This is up to you and your provider based on your health history and other factors unique to your pregnancy.
-Inductions come with risks as well.
+Inductions come with risks, too.
 It’s best to discuss your options with your provider if you’re concerned about precipitous labor.

 Advertisement